volkanozsarac/EzGM/README.md

 ***

 ## Reference
-- If you are going to use the code presented herein for any official study, please refer to:
+- If you are going to use the code presented herein for any academic study, please refer to:
 Volkan Ozsarac, Ricardo Monteiro & Gian Michele Calvi (2021).
 Probabilistic seismic assessment of reinforced concrete bridges using simulated records, Structure and Infrastructure Engineering, DOI: [10.1080/15732479.2021.1956551](https://doi.org/10.1080/15732479.2021.1956551)
+- Other references associated with each method are provided as the docstring.
 ***

 ## Potential Improvements
 - Computation of the exact CS
-- Selection from ESM database
 - Addition of spectral matching methods
 - Addition of generalized conditional intensity measure approach (GCIM)
 - Addition of other code-based scaling methods (e.g. ASCE 7-16)